 Chicago’s sublime Candlelight Concert series offers breathtaking spectacles throughout the year but it is in the crisp air of autumn when the concerts reach their peak and this Halloween some extra-special concerts are taking place.

 This October and November, let the ominous yet melodic sounds possess you for a Haunted Evening of Halloween Classics at the Wicker Park Lutheran Church in Chicago and at the Oak Park Arts Center, or attend an extra special Día De Los Muertos candlelight concert celebrating the Day of the Dead at the iconic Salvage One.

 See the full list of candlelight concerts taking place in Chicago here.

-With fall’s arrival come a plethora of pumpkin patches.
+With fall’s arrival comes a plethora of pumpkin patches.
 Our pick of the bunch, and one of Chicago’s most popular Halloween time events, is most certainly Jack’s Pumpkin Pop-Up.

 If you are fascinated by the tales of purportedly haunted places, get a buzz from exploring abandoned buildings, and wish to celebrate this Halloween with more than a costume party, this is for you.
-For there will be few Halloween experiences spookier than a trip to what will be Chicagoland’s first and only haunted house inside a real abandoned prison.
+For there will be few Halloween experiences spookier than a trip to what is Chicagoland’s first and only haunted house inside a real abandoned prison.

-You can read more about this frightening experience here.
+Read more about this frightening experience here.